Coronavirus Measures for U.S. Local Leaders to Consider

 He believes being hands on is important.
 “You want to sit through a drill.
 Be involved in the planning stages.
 Develop a relationship with them and then trust what they have to say.
 And if you don’t understand something, ask them again.”

 Plans should include how to continue providing essential government services with a reduced staff.
 Consider what could be provided virtually to minimize unnecessary contact and travel.
+Make certain there is a continuity of government plan in case top level decision makers are infected or incapacitated.
+Err on the side of caution by having at least one senior leader participate in meetings via phone to avoid a situation where all city or county leaders are exposed and forced to self-quarantine.
 Have a strategy for crowd and traffic control at local medical facilities, since statistics show that during the spread of a highly contagious illness four times as many people seek treatment as are actually infected with the disease.

 Make sure others have a plan.